 After completing this chapter, you should be able to:

-- explain the difference between declarative (logic) programming and imperative programming.

-- explain what a deductive database is.

-- explain the main strengths/advantages of deductive databases compared with classical relational DBs.
+- explain the difference between declarative (logic) programming and imperative programming. - explain what a deductive database is. - explain the main strengths/advantages of deductive databases compared with classical relational DBs. - develop simple Prolog/Datalog programs.

-- explain the current problems.

-- develop simple Prolog/Datalog programs.